 Corrected entry: Why did Phoebe have to write a spell to vanquish the warlock in this episode?
 When they have vanquished warlocks before they used the power of three spell, "the power of three will set us free".

-New this month Correction: Spells work best when written to deal with a specific demon or type of demon.
+Correction: Spells work best when written to deal with a specific demon or type of demon.
 There are many demons who they write spells for, and others they simply use what worked for their ancestors who then wrote the spell in the Book of Shadows.

 Corrected entry: The seer tells Cole that his son will be a force of good magic unless he marries Phoebe in a dark ceremony, but in 4-1 "Charmed Again" Cole and Leo tell them about the 48hr window where a new witch gets to choose whether they are good or evil.

-New this month Correction: The seer was predicting the future of the child they would have if the dark wedding was not performed.
+Correction: The seer was predicting the future of the child they would have if the dark wedding was not performed.
 Since the child would be raised as a witch, without the dark ceremony, the 48 hour window relating to a witch just finding out about their powers would not apply.

 Corrected entry: There are many references in this episode to Phoebe using a power-stripping potion on Cole.
 But it wasn't Phoebe who used the potion on Cole; it was Emma, the fiancée of one of his victims.

-New this month Correction: Since Phoebe tricked Emma into using the power-stripping potion on Cole by allowing her to think it was a potion to vanquish him, it can be accurately stated that Phoebe was the one who stripped Cole of his powers.
+Correction: Since Phoebe tricked Emma into using the power-stripping potion on Cole by allowing her to think it was a potion to vanquish him, it can be accurately stated that Phoebe was the one who stripped Cole of his powers.

 Corrected entry: When someone dies, the sisters can see their spirit, but when Prue died you couldn't see her spirit.